Frequently Asked Questions

 Yes.
 There are two ways to do this but they both come at great costs, too.

 Instead of competing for positional advantages, players would be forced into a static game without jumping and diving.
 Rallies would be longer but less exciting, mostly ending in unforced drops as there would be no way any more to create a winner.
-Instead, players would pass spinning clubs until someone drops either the game club or their own clubs, finally opening up space to score.
+Instead, players would throw spinning clubs until someone drops either the game club or their own clubs, finally opening up space to score.

 These ideas can be very fun to experiment with and are being used for practice purposes all the time but, ultimately, enforce too many limitations to be considered true alternatives to the rules used for competition.